drdrewusaf/Display-N-Streams/README.md

 6) When done, click the save button.

 ### Maintaining
 If you want to delete/add/change cameras, click the "Manage Cameras" button.
-Any camera with the checkbox unchecked will be deleted if it was previously added.
+Any camera with the checkbox unchecked will be deleted if it was previously saved.